ryansandness/dynamics-365-unified-operations-public/articles/finance/budgeting/extending-budget-planning-layout.md

     }
     ```

-## Sync the database and build the project
+## Build the project

-Synchronize your database, and build your project.
+Build your project and synchronize the database.

 ## Validate your changes